-Consultation item n°7: Do you agree with the proposed pharmacovigilance service fee?
+Consultation item $n^{\circ}7$: Do you agree with the proposed pharmacovigilance service fee?
 If not, please explain and/or suggest alternative.

-EATG disagrees with the new pharmacovigilance service fee as currently proposed.
+[Organisation name] disagrees with the new pharmacovigilance service fee.
 What is foreseen is to cover general activities related to the new pharmacovigilance tasks of the agency, including operation of the specific IT tools, literature monitoring and monitoring the effectiveness of public measures.
 The following is omitted: